Foreste.Ripariali.Intervista Ripullone.SezManagement.mp4

 Functional mechanisms

-The resistance of oak trees to prolonged and intense drought is strongly determined by the ability of their root system to extract water from the soil.
-This issue has been studied using the method of stable oxygen and hydrogen isotopes, whose relative abundances in water make it possible to locate the source that trees can use.
-Trees that remained healthy (even during severe droughts) were those that were able to extract water from the soil water table, probably due to a favorable combination of root and soil characteristics [5].
-Plant size matters.
-Contrary to what hydraulic theory predicts, trees with greater height and higher radial growth rates survived drought better: likely due to a more developed root system, which provided the ability to extract water from deeper in the soil [6].
-However, high tree growth rates during relatively wet periods prior to drought (so-called structural overshoot) may predispose to drought damage and induced negative legacies [18].
+The resilience of oak trees to severe and prolonged drought is largely determined by their root system's capacity to extract water from the soil.
+Research using stable oxygen and hydrogen isotopes has revealed that trees remaining healthy during intense droughts were those able to access water from the soil water table, likely due to a favorable combination of root and soil characteristics [5].
+Contrary to hydraulic theory predictions, larger trees with greater height and higher radial growth rates demonstrated better drought survival.
+This outcome is attributed to their more extensive root systems, which enable water extraction from deeper soil layers [6].

 Apical shoots are the first to show signs of decay due to hydraulic failure.

-Intra-specific differences in resistance to extreme drought underlie the adaptive potential of tree populations.
-The Agritech project addresses this issue by combining ecophysiological, dendro-ecological and dendro-genomic analyses.
+Intra-specific differences in extreme drought resistance underscore the adaptive potential of tree populations.
+The Agritech project addresses this by combining ecophysiological, dendro-ecological, and dendro-genomic analyses.

 Proximal and remote sensing at the San Paolo Albanese site to investigate drought-induced decline in deciduous oak forests (contributed by CNR-ISAFOM, SPA Lab, supported by PON OT4Climate).